digi-ron/AU-Falcon-SPUD-Project/Electrical/CentreConsoleButtons/CentreConsoleButtons.md

 ![ANT button rear](./ant-rear.jpg)

-> photo of rear end of ANT button
+> Photo of rear end of ANT button

 ### Specifics - ECON button
 On models fitted with a column shifter (e.g. bench seat optioned utes), an ECON button is fitted to the centre dash with the same plugs as the other buttons on this page.
 This button has 6 accessible pins, and is a momentary switch: